VimsecAu/kb/m365/baselines/teams.md

     organisation (e.g., personal Microsoft accounts).

-5.  **Anonymous users**: Teams users joining calls who are not authenticated through the company's tenant; these users include unmanaged users, external users (except for B2B guests), and true anonymous users (i.e., users who are not logged in to any Microsoft or organisation account, such as dial-in users[^1]).
+5.  **Anonymous users**: Teams users joining calls who are not authenticated through the organisation's tenant; these users include unmanaged users, external users (except for B2B guests), and true anonymous users (i.e., users who are not logged in to any Microsoft or organisation account, such as dial-in users[^1]).